-Short forms/NON-graded competency Long forms/Graded competency either passes or fails.
-You need not check any boxes throughout.
-Just place a check in the bottom area whether or not the student needs more practice.
+Short forms/NON-graded competency Long forms/Graded competency Use this same form and the student Check boxes under each area that applies. either passes or fails.
+You need not - starred areas must be done, otherwise a student check any boxes throughout.
+Just place fails the exam with a maximum score of a check in the bottom area whether or not 85%.
+The student must repeat on another patient. the student needs more practice.